thepmsquare/square_authentication/README.md

 - tests
     - add test cases and fixtures for login_username_v0.
     - add test cases and fixtures for delete_user_v0.
+    - add test cases and fixtures for update_profile_details_v0.

 ### v6.2.2